 This web page shows only a small excerpt of our Brannock research.
 Another 115 words (8 lines of text) covering the years 1261, 1500, 1520, 1591, 1680, 1563, 1619, 1563, 1584 and are included under the topic Early Brannock History in all our PDF Extended History products and printed products wherever possible.

 Brannock Spelling Variations

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents Brannock has been spelled Birnie, Birney, Birny, Birnye, Byrnye, Byrny, Berney, Birne, Byrne, McBirny, McBirnie, McBurny, McBurnie and many more.

 Some of the Brannock family moved to Ireland, but this topic is not covered in this excerpt.
-Another 119 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Ancestors of many of the Dalriadan families who crossed the Atlantic still live along the east coast of the United States and Canada.
 Some Scottish settlers arrived in Canada during the American War of Independence as United Empire Loyalists, while others stayed south to fight for a new nation.
 The descendants of Scottish settlers in both countries began to rediscover their heritage in the 19th and 20th centuries through Clan societies and highland games.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Brannock or a variant listed above: